 Once we landed in New Orleans, an airport assistant waited at the doorway with my husband’s chariot.
 He hurriedly wheeled him down the corridor with me in tow to our next flight.
 All passengers on that aircraft were already seated and ready for take-off.
 Two front-row seats were reserved just for us.
 Talk about feeling like instant celebrities!

 We sat by Patricia, a missionary from Thailand.
 Once we landed, it was she who became our guardian angel.
 While I went to retrieve our luggage, she stayed behind and waited patiently with Mark.
 When I returned, she volunteered to accompany me in fetching our rental car, even praying for a blessing over the remainder of our vacation.
 She walked with me back to where Mark was waiting, and then helped me load everything into the car, and politely waved us goodbye.
 I truly felt she was an angel sent by God.

 At last, in the wee hours of the morning, our tired and aching bodies arrived at the hotel room.
 It was good to finally sleep in.

 After breakfast, we drove straight to my daddy’s house.
-In no time; we were flooded with hugs, tears and joy with full bellies of my stepmother’s delicious Fricase de Pollo.
+In no time; we were flooded with hugs, tears, and joy with full bellies of my stepmother’s delicious Fricase de Pollo in no time.
 Due to all the medication my husband was on, he hadn’t had much of an appetite, but I was certain it would return with all the anticipated Puerto Rican cuisine.